davea42/tsearch-code/README.md

 Robert Sedgewick and Kevin Wayne, Algorithms (4th
 Ed).
 This is the crucial reference on red-black trees.
 There is a fix in the errata of the
 3rd printing.
-Earlier editions of the book should be discarded, one thinks.
+Editions one to three of the book should be discarded due to errors/omissions in the book(s), one thinks.
 In addition, in dwarf_tsearchred.c, in two places I had to fix the logic, look for 'Mistake' in the source.